 Filter doesn't have to be expensive to get great moody results as you can see in the pictures above.
 But as always there is a wide range from low-budget to very expensive color filters.
 It depends on your purpose and budget.

 I have different kinds of filters like the simple red plastic filter for the HOLGA or a set of circular color filters to screw onto the front of your lens.
+Like the ones I used for the tulip photo series.
 For these you have to look for the correct filter size depending on your lens.
 Consider to take a bigger filter size and use step-up ring adapter.
 With this you can use the filters for different lenses.

 Gelantine filters (see link below) are a great low-cost alternative and a good starting point for experimenting with color filters.
 I have some in different sizes and they can be easily pressed on the lens or put on an UV-filter.